 Under The Municipalities Act, a council member who contravenes section 144 is disqualified from council, must resign immediately, and is not eligible to be nominated or elected in any municipality for 12 years.
+If a disqualified council member does not resign, section 148 sets out a process that allows council (or a voter) to apply to the Court of Queen's Bench to enforce the disqualification.

-Therefore, given our findings that Councillor Probe was in a conflict of interest at the January 13, 2016 meeting and did not take the steps to deal with the conflict of interest as set out in The Municipalities Act, he is disqualified from council, he should resign immediately, and is not eligible to be nominated or elected in any municipality for 12 years.
+Therefore, given our findings that Councillor Repetski was in a conflict of interest at the January 13, 2016 meeting, and did not take the steps to deal with the conflict of interest as set out in The Municipalities Act, he is disqualified from council, he should have resigned immediately, and is not eligible to be nominated or elected in any municipality for 12 years.